Oahu Dream Weddings Tips & Advice

 Use the restroom before you leave:

-- Magic Island and Waialae/Kahala have rest room facilities.
+- Magic Island and Waialae Beach Park/Kahala have rest room facilities.
 Most other locations do not.

 - We suggest not relying upon public facilities being available to put your dress on.
-They can be closed because of vandalism and/or repair, have wet, sandy, dirty floors, or are unusable.
+They can be closed because of vandalism and/or under repair, have wet, sandy, dirty floors, or are simple undesireable to use.

 - Hydrate but, please avoid excessive liquid intake before the ceremony.